 Pickles Street and Graham Street, Albert Park

-On any given day, this big southside park is full of well-behaved pooches, but also has plenty of secluded spaces for shy doggos to chill out.
-Facilities include plenty of bins, water and barbeques if you want to make a day of it!
+On any given day, this big southside dog park is full of well-behaved pooches.
+It also has plenty of secluded spaces for shy dogs to chill out.
+Facilities include plenty of bins, water and barbeques to make a day of it!

 2 Clayton Reserve

-For training puppies learning to socialise, this dog-friendly park is a good option as it is fully fenced and comes complete with poo bags and bins.
+For training puppies who are learning to socialise, this dog-friendly park is a great option.
+The area has fencing and provides poo bags and bins.
 Plenty of tails to sniff and new friends to make on weekends!

 4 Fawkner Park

-This lush, green park is where cool local dogs and their friendly owners go for long runs and lazy strolls on the grass.
-There is a massive off-leash field, however be warned that it is also used as a sporting field on Saturdays!
+This beautiful park is where local dogs and their owners go for exercise and relaxation on the grass.
+There is a massive off-leash field for your dog to enjoy.
+However, be aware that people also use this area as a sporting field on Saturdays!

 5 Yarra Bend Park

 A bushland environment for adventurous dogs, this huge park has several on and off-leash zones.
-It boasts the best of both worlds – situated close to the city, with natural river-beds, fields and bushes to sniff and explore.
+It sits close to the city and is near many amenities and car parks.
+However, it feels like it's far from the rat race: with natural river-beds, fields and bushes to sniff and explore.

 6 Princes Park